chrissm23/ParallelKDE.jl/docs/src/estimators/parallel_estimator.md

 - `time_final`: Maximum bandwidth to iterate to.
 Default is given by Silverman's rule.
 - `time_step`: Size of the time step between iterations.
 Default is chosen for 1000 iterations.
 - `n_steps`: Number of iterations to perform.
 Default is 1000.
 This has precedence over `time_step`.
-- `threshold_crossing_percentage`: Percentage of the total time steps to require beyond the thresholds before entering the corresponding propagation regime.
+- `fraction_buffer`: Percentage of the total time steps of persistence beyond the thresholds before registering the crossing event.
 Default is 0.01 (1%).
+- `fraction_stopping`: Maximum percentage of the total time steps allowed above `eps_high` before halting the estimated density updates.
+Default is 0.3 (30%).
 - `eps_high`: Threshold for convergence of high density regions.
 Default is -2.5.
 - `eps_low_id`: Threshold for convergence of low density regions.
-Default is 2.5.
+Default is 0.
-- `eps_low`: Threshold for convergence of low density regions.
-Default is 10.0.
 - `alpha`: Weight given to the first derivative as indicator for stopping propagation over the second derivative.
 Default is 0.75.

 ## References